Automattic/eslines/README.md

 		}
 	}

-With the above configuration, the linting process will report only JavaScript parsing errors when running on a git branch called `master` or `my/topic-branch`.
+With the above configuration, the linting process will report only JavaScript parsing errors when running on a git branch called `master`.

+On the `my/topic-branch` branch, `eslines` will completely remove any breaks reported by the `indent` rule in files that contain the `@format` tag.
+It will keep them intact in other files that don't contain the tag.

 For other branches, `eslines` will report any `max-len` or `no-unused-vars` break, plus any error in lines modified within the current branch (provided that `no-unused-vars` is defined as an error in ESLint).

 * **branches**: tell `eslines` which processors to use by default and which ones to use for particular branches.
 If none is set, it'll use `downgrade-unmodified-lines`.